akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 bin/console akeneo:messenger:doctrine:purge-messages <table-name> <queue-name>
 ```

-The goal is to remove old messages (default retention time is 2 hours).
+The goal is to remove old messages (the default retention time is 2 hours).